archivesunleashed/docker-aut/README.md

 2. [Vagrant](http://www.vagrantup.com/)
 3. [Git](https://git-scm.com/)

+## Virtual Machine

+To install this virtual machine, you have two options.

+[You can download it from this link and load it using VirtualBox](http://alpha.library.yorku.ca/releases/warcbase_workshop/Warcbase_workshop_VM.ova).
+Note that this is a 6.4GB download.
+If you do this, skip to "Spark Notebook" below.

+Or you can use vagrant to build it yourself.

 ## Use

 You'll need to get your virtual machine running on the command line.
 For a basic walkthrough of how to use the command line, please consult [this lesson at the Programming Historian](http://programminghistorian.org/lessons/intro-to-bash).